 Community pharmacy contractors were informed at the end of March 2017 that PSNC had identified issues with the PhAS payments.

 The extent of the problems became clear.
-The problems arose because DH had not calculated PhAS payments in accordance with the Drug Tariff and this has led to inaccurate payments being made to contractors.
+The problems arose because DHSC had not calculated PhAS payments in accordance with the Drug Tariff and this has led to inaccurate payments being made to contractors.

-DH reviewed all PhAS payment calculations and indicated that it is corrected errors in its methodology to make its calculations consistent with Drug Tariff provisions.
+DHSC reviewed all PhAS payment calculations and indicated that it is corrected errors in its methodology to make its calculations consistent with Drug Tariff provisions.

 The problems include the following:

 - DHSC used an estimate of 2015/16 remuneration rather than the actual remuneration that was paid to each pharmacy.

 - DHSC did not use the fee levels at April 2016 to calculate estimated remuneration between April – November 2016.